GUI tour

 Section titled “Layout”The window is split into three regions:

 - Sidebar (left) — vertical pane selector.
-The top half is a stepper showing the canonical SPI workflow (Detect → Read → Erase → Write → Verify); click any step at any time, no enforced ordering.
-Below a thin divider sit the inspection / diagnostic tools (Blank check, Status regs, Hex viewer), and ⚙ Settings is pinned to the bottom.
+At the very top, a SPI / I²C bus toggle swaps the whole tool set between SPI flash and 24Cxx EEPROMs (see I²C EEPROMs).
+For SPI, the top half is a stepper showing the canonical workflow (Detect → Read → Erase → Write → Verify); click any step at any time, no enforced ordering.
+Below a thin divider sit the inspection / diagnostic tools (Blank check, Status regs, Security regs, Hex viewer), and ⚙ Settings is pinned to the bottom.

 - Main pane (top right) — the current pane’s controls and content.